 With shared hosting, you think you are getting the same thing only cheaper.
 You are not.
-Quality hosting makes all of the difference here.
+Quality hosting makes all the difference here.
 Your SEO (organic traffic) will improve, your visitors won’t drift away as they wait for your page to load.
 And you won’t spend countless hours tearing your hair out as you try to fix bugs and plugin conflicts and other time-sucking stuff like that because the server isn’t configured correctly.

 Not to mention malware and hacking vulnerabilities.
 When your website has been hacked, it can be a devastating experience.
 Instead of worrying about security vulnerabilities, with managed hosting you get to focus your time and energy on growing your business.

-Having experienced life from both sides, and built dozens of websites and funnels on all of the major platforms for myself and professionally for my clients, I’d say choosing a reliable hosting foundation for your website should be a priority.
+Having experienced life from both sides, and built dozens of websites and funnels on all the major platforms for myself and professionally for my clients, I’d say choosing a reliable hosting foundation for your website should be a priority.

 WordPress really could be your not-so-secret weapon here.
 More control, make anything, get higher conversions, save money, faster load speeds.